eict-pucmm/quiz-up/README.md

 - First clone this repository.
 - After that open your terminal of preference and navigate to the directory you cloned this project.
+- Add the neccessary environment variables for the server in its own `.env` file
 - type the command `docker-compose up`

 ## Scripts used on the project